EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-3. Open the `DataService` class and add the following code for getting the battery status data from EnOS Cloud.
+3. Open the `DataService` class and add the following codes to get the battery status data from EnOS Cloud:

    ```
        public GetDataResponse getData(String assetId, String measurepoints) {